Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Call our helpline

-Whether you’ve got a specific question about your treatment, or you just want to have a chat with someone who knows about diabetes and Charcot foot, give our confidential helpline a call.
-You’ll be able to speak to a highly trained advisor who can take the time to talk you through your concerns or how you’re feeling.
+Whether you’ve got a specific question about your treatment, or you just want to have a chat with someone who knows about diabetes and Charcot foot, give our helpline a call.
+You’ll be able to speak in confidence to one of our trained advisors who can take the time to talk you through your concerns or how you’re feeling.

 Our forum